petrovick/ThreadSpeeder.Core/README.md

 README.md is still under construction.
 Tests were made before publishing this library and they will be available here at this page soon.

-ThreadSpeeder.Core is an open-source, .NET Core platform API for commonly used programming patterns, such as Generic and ThreadPolling.
-It will speed up your processing list.
+ThreadSpeeder.Core is an open-source, .NET Core platform API that commonly use programming patterns, such as Generic and ThreadPolling.
+It will speed up your processing list, use this library instead of using a for/foreach.
-You might not be making the use it when a value of list depends on another value of that same list
+You might not be making the use it when a value of list depends on another value of that same list.

 ## Get Started